A Modal Decomposition Approach to Topological Wave Propagation: Modal decomposition of propagating topological wave

+This ability to so accurately describe the traveling wave packet using such a narrow subspace of the finite spectrum is exclusively due to the symmetries (degeneracies) of the 2D periodic lattice system.

-Looking to Fig~\ref{FIG:modal_decomp}(e), the modal velocity envelopes of the transformed numerical solution show that indeed only a small set of modes are excited by the input force.
-This reliance on a limited subset of modes is confirmed by the analytically computed modal coefficients depicted in Fig~\ref{FIG:modal_decomp}(f) which shows that energy is concentrated in a narrow band of modes corresponding to band-gap frequencies of the finite spectrum.
-The mode shapes of the six leading eigensolutions are given in Fig~\ref{FIG:modal_decomp}(g) where it is apparent that each corresponds to a mode concentrated at the interface.
-For a topological system, the number of edge modes is equal to the number of columns in the interface system, and the remaining eigenmodes correspond to bulk mode solutions (i.e., on the dispersion diagram of the infinite system).
-Hence, an interesting observation can be deduced: \textit{the topological wave traveling across a hexagonal lattice can be described by the superimposition of few modes that are closely spaced in frequency within the band gap, concentrated at the interface, and possessing the appropriate nontrivial phase differences to produce a traveling wave solution when superimposed}.
+Moreover, this finding is not solely the result of the spatial localization of the topological eigenmodes (as it is shown in~\ref{APX: Trivial} and~\ref{APX: DOS} that localized propagation in a trivial waveguide cannot be described to the same degree of accuracy), as the effects of backscatter in trivial systems greatly complicates the modal reconstruction.
+Therefore, the spectral sparsity of the the topological band gap, combined with the immunity to backscatter around corners (a feature which is unique to topological wave propagation), is a key component for the reconstruction the transient topological wave packet across complex domain boundaries using very few vibrational modes.
+Hence, an interesting observation can be deduced: \textit{the topological wave traveling across a hexagonal lattice can be described by the superimposition of few modes that are closely spaced in frequency within the band gap, concentrated at the interface, and possessing the appropriate phase differences to produce a traveling wave solution when superimposed, and that the same reconstruction across complex boundaries would not be achievable without the unique properties of topological insulation.}